 Bertolt Brecht

-During the Nazi Germany period, Brecht fled his home country, first to Scandinavia, and during World War II to the United States, where he was surveilled by the FBI.
-After the war he was subpoenaed by the House Un-American Activities Committee.
-Returning to East Berlin after the war, he established the theatre company Berliner Ensemble with his wife and long-time collaborator, actress Helene Weigel.
+When the Nazis came to power in Germany in 1933, Brecht fled his home country, initially to Scandinavia.
+During World War II he moved to Southern California where he established himself as a screenwriter, and meanwhile was being surveilled by the FBI.
+In 1947, he was part of the first group of Hollywood film artists to be subpoenaed by the House Un-American Activities Committee for alleged Communist Party affiliations.
+The day after testifying, he returned to Europe, eventually settling in East Berlin where he co-founded the theatre company Berliner Ensemble with his wife and long-time collaborator, actress Helene Weigel.
 Provided by Wikipedia

 1